bhipple/topcoder/README.md

-All problems are the property of Topcoder Inc.
+All problems are the property of Topcoder Inc  `http://www.topcoder.com`